Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 ## <a name="vs2015"/>Visual Studio 2015

-VS2015 is now a firm Windows requirement starting with Sigil 0.9.7.
-Begin with making sure you have a working version of [Visual Studio 2015](https://beta.visualstudio.com/vs/community/) (the free Community edition will work fine).
+VS2015 is now a firm Windows minimum starting with Sigil 0.9.7.
+Begin with making sure you have a working version of [Visual Studio 2015](https://visualstudio.microsoft.com/vs/community/), or Visual Studio 2017 with the 2015 toolchain installed (the free Community edition will work fine).
+Note that VS2017's 2015 developer prompts will need some tweaking.

 The instructions given here will focus on using the command-line cmake and nmake tools.
 But if you're more comfortable in an IDE, you should find sufficient instructions to get you going.
 I simply don't use the IDE.
 Too many fiddly bits (sign-ins and expiring licenses for free software) for my taste.
 But it did work the last time I tried it.